Wowow: Programming

 Wowow also broadcasts Japanese-dubbed American television series such as Friends, CSI: Crime Scene Investigation, Sex and the City, The Sopranos, Cold Case, Grey's Anatomy, Medium, The 4400, Animaniacs, South Park, and The Simpsons, among others.
-Wowow has also screened Ultimate Fighting Championship events for Japanese audiences, the Korean drama My Lovely Sam Soon and the UK comedy sketch show Little Britain, as well as the British drama/action show Ultimate Force under the name SAS: British Special Forces.
+Wowow has also screened Ultimate Fighting Championship events for Japanese audiences, the British comedy sketch show Little Britain, as well as the British drama/action show Ultimate Force under the name SAS: British Special Forces.

+Wowow began producing original live-action TV series in 2003.
+The series called "Drama W" includes works such as Penance, xxxHolic, The Grand Family, Futagashira and Golden Kamuy: The Hunt of Prisoners in Hokkaido.

 Sports

 Wowow has broadcast all four tennis Grand Slam Championships since 2008.
 They are the Australian Open, the French Open, Wimbledon and the US Open.
-They broadcast UFC Japan on February 26, 2012, and have since continued to broadcast UFC events.